wudi-bu/NASA-Africa/README.md

 ## Summary

 This document describes the soil property prediction and crop suggestion website of the team of Anindya Paul, Archana Bajaj, Di Wu and Litao Chen.
-This is project is originated from a keggle competation which is a soil property prediction algorithm based on input spectrum.
+This is project is originated from a keggle competation which requires to predict 5 target soil functional properties from diffuse reflectance infrared spectroscopy measurements.
 We implemented the algorithm and further add features like providing suitable crop options based on soil property and suggesting furtilizers to maximize user benefit.
 In general, E-soil is a powerful tool for farmers, scientists and agricultural companies.

+## Feature selection and extraction

 2nd prize solution approach to Africa Soil
 Property Prediction Challenge.
 [Soil-Prediction challenge](http://www.kaggle.com/c/afsis-soil-properties).
-In this competition it is required to predict 5 target soil functional properties from diffuse reflectance infrared spectroscopy measurements.
+In this competition it is
 The solution consists of two steps: Data preprocessing and model prediction.
 For the preprocessing stage, we used 2 methods, one applied for target 1-4 (PIDN/Ca/P/pH/SOC ) and the other for target 5 (Sand).